Etymology: Greco-Roman

 One of the earliest philosophical texts of the Classical Greek period to address etymology was the Socratic dialogue Cratylus (c.
 360 BCE) by Plato.
 During much of the dialogue, Socrates makes guesses as to the origins of many words, including the names of the gods.
 In his odes, Pindar spins complimentary etymologies to flatter his patrons.
-Plutarch (Life of Numa Pompilius) spins an etymology for pontifex, while explicitly dismissing the obvious, and actual "bridge-builder":
+Plutarch (Life of Numa Pompilius) spins an etymology for pontifex,:

 The priests, called Pontifices.... have the name of Pontifices from potens, powerful because they attend the service of the gods, who have power and command overall.
 Others make the word refer to exceptions of impossible cases; the priests were to perform all the duties possible; if anything lays beyond their power, the exception was not to be cavilled.
 The most common opinion is the most absurd, which derives this word from pons, and assigns the priests the title of bridge-makers.
 The sacrifices performed on the bridge were amongst the most sacred and ancient, and the keeping and repairing of the bridge attached, like any other public sacred office, to the priesthood.